AusArafat/JobAPIs/README.md

 # README

 ## Task difficulties
-Due to time constraint no proper authentication or testing modules were created.
+Due to time constraint of only 1 day working on the task.
+No proper authentication or testing modules were created.
 I opted for simple bearer user authentication which has many flaws.
 Attempting to use Devise library caused some issues.
 Testing was done during development manually, and I had no time left to create proper unit tests for endpoints and validations.
 Due to this, there is a high likelyhood that some cases were missed and will throw errors.